 James is Product Strategy Manager at MDA Geospatial Services, a division of MDA which provides satellite imagery, earth observation-based information products, and value added services to customers worldwide.
 He previously managed business development for geospatial big data analytics applications at MDA.
 He has also held roles at other organizations ranging from startups to the European Space Agency.
 He has a bachelor’s degree in engineering from the University of British Columbia and a master’s degree in space industry management from the International Space University.

 Space Situational Awareness

-Chair – Larry Reeves, Space Industry Consultant at Geocentrix Technologies Ltd. And President, Canadian Satellite Design Challenge Management Society
+Chair – Lawrence Reeves, Space Industry Consultant at Geocentrix Technologies Ltd. And President, Canadian Satellite Design Challenge Management Society

 Jake Connor, Canadian International Rover Challenge

 Jake is a member of the organizing committee for the Canadian International Rover Challenge.
 Previously he was a founding member of the Carleton Planetary Robotics Team, and has attended four rover challenges in three countries, with two top three finishes.
 He has competed in several non-space engineering competitions, and worked on antennas for multiple satellite programs.

 Dr. Dave Williams is an astronaut, aquanaut, jet pilot, ER doctor, scientist, and CEO.
 The former Director of Space & Life Sciences at NASA, he has flown to space twice, once on the space shuttle Columbia and once on Endeavor, logging over thirteen million kilometres in space and over seventeen hours of spacewalks.
 He has lived and worked on the world’s only undersea research habitat and is the recipient of five honourary degrees, the Order of Canada, and the Order of Ontario.
 Williams lives in Oakville with his wife, Cathy, two kids, Evan and Olivia, and nephew, Theo.
 Connect with him on Twitter @AstroDaveMD.